ShorenaK/BlackJack-AWS/README.md

 ## Challenges:

+#### I encountered challenges while running unit tests on a Python file with Flask framework.RuntimeError specifically: "Working outside of application context."
+Additionally, faced "Unable to build URLs outside an active request" due to missing configurations like 'SERVER_NAME' and 'APPLICATION_ROOT.

+### Steps Taken:

+-  Added Flask app context using self.app.app_context().
+-  Modified the BlackjackGame class to handle both Flask and non-Flask contexts.
+-  Separated Flask-dependent logic to run only when the context is available.

 ![alt text](/static/images/git_self_app1.png)

 ![alt text](/static/images/git_self_app2.png)

+### Persisting Issue:

+#### Despite these changes, a RuntimeError persisted, indicating Flask's inability to build URLs outside an active request.
+I think a configuration change is needed, but I haven't found the solution yet.

+### Alternate Approach:
+#### To ensure unit testing functionality, I have created a separate Python file, test_blackjack.py, detached from Flask it is only for testing purposes.
+This file is connected to the main file, app_blackjack.py to run unittests .

 ![alt text](/static/images/git_test1.png)

 ![alt text](/static/images/git_test2.png)

 ## Highlights:

 ## Developer:
 - [Shorena K. Anzhilov](https://github.com/ShorenaK)

 ## Support: